-Marissa Raglin's grandfather, Ron Hauser, is a skilled carpenter and at age 84 is creating custom birdhouses with a unique spin.
-The hinge design and use of plexiglass in the bird house allows the viewer a peek inside the bird house without disrupting the nest.
+Marissa Raglin's grandfather, Ron Hauser, is a skilled carpenter and at age 85 is creating custom birdhouses with a unique spin.
+The hinge design and use of plexiglass in the birdhouse allow the viewer a peek inside the birdhouse without disrupting the nest.

-Two curious creatives who love to work with their hands have decided to come together to produce a limited run of 15 custom birdhouses available for pre-order with local pickup in Oklahoma City, OK.
-Birdhouses are available for pickup beginning June 27, 2021.
+Two curious creatives who love to work with their hands have decided to come together to produce custom birdhouses with local pickup in Oklahoma City, OK.

-Each birdhouse is made by Hauser using reclaimed cedar, pine and plexiglass and measures 12" tall x 10" wide x 8" deep.
+Each birdhouse is made by Hauser using reclaimed cedar, pine, and plexiglass and measures approximately 12" tall x 10" wide x 8" deep.
 Raglin provides the finishing embellishment to the birdhouses and shares all correspondence with her grandfather via postcards or long-distance phone calls.
 Thank you for your interest in our special collaboration.

 Whether my grandfather, Ron Hauser is making intricate works on his lathe, putting together a wooden canoe, or creating walking sticks or bird houses, we always found him in the backyard working in his workshop or in the living room with wood chips scattered on the floor.

 Now, at age 85, he's still tinkering away and his curiosity knows no bounds.
 Recently, he made this beautiful birdhouse that attaches to our fence.
 He created this style because he wanted to see inside the birdhouse without disturbing the nest.
 My son, Quinn and I unlatched the bird house and to our surprise, we see 5 speckled eggs inside the bird's nest.
 I watched as my son's eyes filled with wonder.

 I reached out to Grandpa if he'd be interested in collaborating.
 Without hesitation, he asks, "Well, boy howdy, are we in the bird house business?" 🤩